quin-med-harvard-edu/pyGRASP/README.md

 PyGRASP is implemented completely in Python, facilitating flexible deployment with readable code and no complation.
 We also provide containerized version of the library in Dockers for GPU and CPU options for quick deployment.

-If you use this library or its containerized Docker versions please cite our [ISMRM](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=2579) paper (Ariyurek et al., ISMRM 2023, p.
+If you use this library or its containerized Docker versions please cite our [ISMRM](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=2579) abstract (PyGRASP: A standalone python image reconstruction library for DCE-MRI acquired with radial sampling
+Ariyurek C., Kocanaogullari A, Sri, C.T., Vasylecchko S., Afacan.
+O and KUrugol.S.
+Proceedings of ISMRM 2023, p.
 2404).

 ## Instructions to run dce_mri
 There are three main parts - and Python scripts - of the reconstruction pipeline: